| Last updated on September 20th, 2023

-- Plan to use their card frequently on travel and dining
+- You plan to use your card frequently on travel and dining

-- Have an existing balance they either want to pay down or enjoy a lower interest rate on for six months
+- You have an existing balance you either want to pay down or enjoy a lower interest rate on for six months

-- Don’t want to pay a foreign transaction fee
+- You don’t want to pay a foreign transaction fee

 California Bank & Trust Elite Visa® Card Review